cjdbarlow/bedside-notebook/anaesthesia/opthal/opthal-la.md

 	* COAD
 	CO<sub>2</sub> retention may occur under the drapes.
 High-flow oxygen under the drapes may reduce this.
 	* Ability to lie flat for up to 30 minutes
+* C
+	* Hypertension
+	High SBP may increase risk of bleeding, especially with use of phenylephrine drops to dilate the eye.
+Normal antihypertensives should be taken.
 * D
 	* **Axial length**
 	Determines which technique would be more appropriate.